13 Investigates

 Also, like all non-profits, SafeNest has a board of directors who are required by the IRS to ensure independent oversight.

 SafeNest has been aware of our investigation for almost two months.
-Since September 19, 13 Investigates has been communicating with one of their board members, Selena Torres, who's also a state lawmaker, trying to get an interview or statement from the board.
+Since Sept.
+19, 13 Investigates has been communicating with one board member, Selena Torres — who's also a state lawmaker — trying to get an interview or statement from the board.
 Assemblywoman Torres repeatedly promised to provide something but never did.

 So, 13 Investigates emailed each board member after our first series of stories aired in late October.
 They responded on Tuesday, saying our report was not fair and balanced.

-They wrote, "The SafeNest board of directors has performed our own due diligence and stands unified in its unwavering support for SafeNest’s mission and the impactful work led by our CEO, Liz Ortenburger."
+"The SafeNest board of directors has performed our own due diligence and stands unified in its unwavering support for SafeNest’s mission and the impactful work led by our CEO, Liz Ortenburger," they wrote.

 13 Investigates responded to that letter shortly thereafter, directly addressing some of the points they mentioned and sharing the evidence we have that supports our reports.
 We have not gotten another response.